Balungao: Government

+Local government

 Balungao, belonging to the sixth congressional district of the province of Pangasinan, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.